-Independent safety oversight of the MSMS will be achieved by a three-yearly audit.
-The audit will be an audit of the operational compliance with the MSMS and additionally will take the form of a 'gap analysis' of the compliance of the MSMS with the current PMSC.
+The DP will provide Independent assurance to the Duty Holder that he MSMS is working effectively and that it is compliant with the PMSC.
+This will be achieved by a three-yearly audit of the operational compliance with the MSMS and additionally will take the form of a 'gap analysis' of the compliance of the MSMS with the current PMSC.
 The Independent DP Audit will be conducted by Peel Ports Group appointed DP.
 The DP will produce an audit report identifying any shortfalls and/or deficiencies in the MSMS.
 The Audit will assess the continued provision of an appropriate and effective Marine SMS and Peel Ports Group' overall compliance with the requirements of the Port Marine Safety Code.